abhilashsaj/Paint/README.md

 <br/>

 ## What can you do with SimplePaintApp ?
-- Draw what you want with your mouse
+- Use mouse as input for drawing
-- Choose your pencil color and your pencil size, no limit about that
+- Choose pencil color and pencil size
 - Add special shapes to your drawing
-- Export your drawing on your computer to save it
+- Export drawing to your computer
 - Print your drawing
+- Create blank board
-- Edit an existing image (only Rotation & Transformation are available)
+- Edit an existing image
 - Save a modified image

 Framework: .NET 5.0